itinstructor/JokeAPI_Library_CSharp/README.md

 - Newtonsoft.Json - JSON parsing class

 ### Purpose
-I am an Information Technology Instructor at Western Nebraska Community College.
+I am Bill Loring, an Information Technology Instructor at Western Nebraska Community College.
 I teach Information Technology Technical Support, CyberSecurity and Computer Science.

 This library was created for a Visual C# introductory programming class as a tutorial.
 Students are given the opportunity to learn how to consume a public API without the underlying complexity of parsing json or xml.
 It reinforces OOP concepts of objects and properties, while being a fun and interesting project.